"ROSANTHE was the Pastor's only child,

 In the halcyon years of her late teens and early twenties in London, she is best remembered as a member of Mary Shelley's literary circle.
 ToC P103: She describes Mary thus: "In early life she was one of my intimate friends.
 I was first introduced to her at the home of the late Dr Kitchener. .....Gentleness was ever and always her distinguishing characteristic...many years friendship have never showed me a deviation from it".
 She strongly defends Lord Byron: P113: against: "wretched slander, vile detraction" and could be quite bitchy about some contemporaries: "Her half-sister I once saw.
 I certainly felt no little wonderment as to what was the attraction she possessed to win the admiration of Lord Byron"

-Eliza's early potential as a promising teenage author was largely unfulfilled, possibly writers block, religious conversion or maybe just too giddy a social life.
+Whatever the reasons - her father's new marriage in 1829, the household move to the country in 1834, her limited talent, or his untimely death in 1838 in a fall from a horse, Eliza's career as a young writer appears to have been on the wane by the late 1830's.
+Her early potential as a promising teenage author was largely unfulfilled, possibly writers block, religious conversion or maybe just too giddy a social life.
 One can only speculate that in her mid-twenties, she was seeking an escape from disappointment in love or career.

 According to Geraldine Friedman Eliza was "the unreliable writer Rennie, who fictionalizes her memoirs by claiming an intimacy she never had with the celebrity Mary Shelley".
 This may well be true: her set lived rich fantasy lives and followed the cult of celebrity of which Lord Byron was the supreme example, indulging in continual name-dropping.
 Nevertheless, she was a moderately successful author:.
 'Like most literary misses of that day, I used to write in the "Annuals," considering it quite a distinction for my name to be enrolled with those of the really eminent men and women who then contributed to their pages'.